-International Nepal earthquake responders have a language all of their own.
-Things like this would make total sense: “UNDAC and OSOCC are on ground while UNRC has been upped to HC.
-Needs include NFI, AAP, WASH and CIMIC, and pledges are updated in FTS.
-It can’t be long before an IA RTE and some kind of MIRA-style NA is underway, even while INSARAG guides USAR / ISAR / FMT teams and their K9s.”
+International disaster responders have a language all of their own.
+Things like this would make total sense: “UNDAC are on the ground, and linking with the HCT.
+Needs include CRI, AAP, WASH, and CMCoord, and pledges are updated in FTS.
+It can’t be long before an IA RTE and some kind of MIRA-style NA is underway, even while SAR should follow INSARAG guidelines – including K9s.”

-Here’s your (TL;DR) guide to the clanking machinery of international relief acronymage:
+Here’s your (TL;DR) guide to the serious, but clanking machinery of international relief acronymage:

 OSOCC: On-Site Operations Coordination Centre.
 Developed by the UN’s Office for the Coordination of Humanitarian Affairs to assist countries in coordinating international search-and-rescue efforts following an earthquake.
 Its private online workspace is called the Virtual OSOCC (VOSOCC).
 On the ground it has one or more BOOs - Bases of Operation.